Knave of Diamonds (arts association): Notable members and associates

-The group was founded by Pyotr Konchalovsky (elected Chairman), Aristarkh Lentulov (founding member, ensured funding for the first exhibition through his rich father-in-law Pyotr Rukin and his merchant colleagues from Nizhny Novgorod), Mikhail Larionov and Natalya Goncharova, Ilya Mashkov (elected secretary), Aleksandr Kuprin (elected treasurer), Vasily Rozhdestvensky (founding board member), and included Robert Falk, David Burliuk, Wladimir Burliuk, Vasily Kamensky, Velimir Khlebnikov, Kazimir Malevich, Alexander Osmerkin, Alexander Shevchenko, Aleksey Kruchenykh, Adolf Milman, Lyubov Popova, Vladimir Mayakovsky, Antonina Fedorovna Sofronova, and Moisey Feigin.
+The group was founded by Pyotr Konchalovsky (elected Chairman), Aristarkh Lentulov (founding member, ensured funding for the first exhibition through his rich father-in-law Pyotr Rukin and his merchant colleagues from Nizhny Novgorod), Mikhail Larionov and Natalya Goncharova, Ilya Mashkov (elected secretary), Aleksandr Kuprin (elected treasurer), Vasily Rozhdestvensky (founding board member), and included Robert Falk, David Burliuk, Wladimir Burliuk, Vasily Kamensky, Velimir Khlebnikov, Kazimir Malevich, Alexander Osmerkin, Alexander Shevchenko, Aleksey Kruchenykh, Adolf Milman, Lyubov Popova, Vladimir Mayakovsky, Antonina Sofronova, and Moisey Feigin.
 Their works demonstrate the artists’ interest in the developing of the new styles (Russian Primitivism, Russian Cezanneism, Moscow School of Neo-Primitivism, among others) that emerged around their first exhibition as a result of their integrating folk art of the provinces in the artworks.
 Other new styles and genres, such as performance and body-art, emerged from this unlikely blending of fine European art, Russian folk art, and urban folk of the masses in Russia.
 The artistic significance of the individual members of The Knave of Diamonds aside, their activities conditioned a qualitative shift in Russian art of the 1910s.
 Among the most important changes was the democratization of the art society in Russia.